aquasecurity/aqua-helm/server/README.md

    global.db.external.user
    global.db.external.password
    ```
-2. By default, same database (Packaged DB Container | Managed DB like AWS RDS) will be used to host both main DB and
+2. By default, the same database (Packaged DB Container | Managed DB like AWS RDS) will be used to host both main DB and
    Audit DB.
 If you want to use a different database for audit db then set following variables in the values.yaml file
    ```shell
    global.db.external.auditName